Boston gangster James 'Whitey' Bulger found dead in prison

 Bulger was born Sept.
 3, 1929, and grew up in South Boston.
 He was called “Whitey” because of his light blond hair but was said to detest the nickname and preferred being called Jimmy.
 As a teenager he joined a gang known as The Shamrocks, compiled an arrest record for assault and armed robbery and ended up in a juvenile reformatory.

+Bulger was a bank robber early in his criminal career, which landed him in prisons such as the infamous Alcatraz, located on an island in San Francisco Bay.

-Bulger was in prison from 1956 to 1965 for robbing banks and upon his release he fell in with the Irish mob in South Boston.
-He worked his way through the ranks as a bookie and loanshark, survived a gang war between two Irish mobs and was a leading figure in Boston’s underworld by the early 1970s.
+Upon his release in 1965, he eventually fell in with the Irish mob in South Boston and worked his way through the ranks as a bookie and loanshark.
+He survived a gang war between two Irish mobs and was a leading figure in Boston’s underworld by the early 1970s.

 His career was boosted by his relationship with rogue FBI agent John J. Connolly, who Bulger had known since they were boys.
 Connolly was supposed to be in charge of getting information out of him and Bulger did provide information that helped the FBI go after his main rival, New England’s Italian Mafia, as well as local criminals.